Reds inch closer to playoffs with 4-1 win over Pirates

 Barnhart led off the second with his fourth homer, a no-doubter to right field.
 None of the Pirates players even turned to watch.

-Musgrove (0-5) settled down after Barnhart’s homer, finishing five innings.
+Musgrove (0-5) settled down after Barnhart’s drive, finishing five innings.
 He gave up six hits, four runs and one walk.
 He retired 11 of the last 12 batters he faced.

+“I felt good the whole night, really,” Musgrove said.
+“No pun intended, but I kind of shot myself in the foot by hitting Moustakas with the curveball.
+If I punch him out, the flow of the inning’s different, the energy’s different.
+It’s super frustrating to have a guy in a count (0-2) like that and then put him on.”

 TRAINER’S ROOM